Aversion to anxiety is often accompanied by reactivity and actions that worsen how we feel. We suffer.

 Teachings are appropriate for meditators of all levels, as well as health care professionals.
 Continuing Education (CE) credit available.
 See below for more information.

-- Introduce mindfulness meditation to clients who are experiencing distressing mood states.
+- Describe Introductory mindfulness meditation practices to clients who are experiencing distressing mood states.

 - Apply the exploration of thinking patterns and their relationship to habitual rumination, worry and anxiety

-- Practice how-to's for building a new relationship to thinking patterns that lead to feeling bad.
+- Create and assess how-to's for building a new relationship to thinking patterns that lead to feeling bad.

-- Use action planning to prevent future difficulties and reactivity to everyday life challenges.
+- Utilize action planning to prevent future difficulties and reactivity to everyday life challenges.

 Please Carpool!
 Visit our Online Bulletin Board for Ride Sharing to find or offer a ride.